Date: 27 June 2015. Take Small Bites

 Yanmar Tractor Parts and the sensors attached.
 Then once again

-I'll be mobile.
+I will be mobile.
 And gosh, that will be good.

-I'm looking forward to being able
+I am looking forward to being able

 me, especially with a boat that cannot move under her own power.